iridakos/iridakos.github.io/_posts/2018-04-12-elasticsearch-linux-man-pages.markdown

   - manage-elasticsearch-nested-objects
 ---

-In this post we are going to play around with full text searching with Elasticsearch and Linux man pages.
+In this post we are going to play around with full text searching Linux man pages using Elasticsearch.

 ## The idea